Interview: Jamerson (Brazil)

 Could you tell us about yourself, including the languages you know?Hi, my name is Jamerson, 19, from São Paulo, Brazil.
 I always loved languages but my parents only speak Portuguese so I tried to look for some opportunities to learn more languages.
 I started with Spanish which is very similar to Portuguese when I was 11 and then I started learning French and English.
 My goals right now are to learn German and Italian… as everyone says: to learn a language is a key to many more

-Why do you think languages are important for you?I think languages are important because it can open many doors along the way in our lives.
-You can understand people in different languages and when you are studying languages you are not getting only knowledge of grammar and vocabulary but you’re also learning about culture and others lifestyle as well.
+Why do you think languages are important to you?I think languages are important because it can open many doors along the way in our lives.
+You can understand people in different languages and when you are studying languages you are not getting only knowledge of grammar and vocabulary but you’re also learning about the culture and another lifestyle as well.

 Which language are you learning and how do you learn?I am learning German and Italian.
 I use Duolingo and some websites to improve my skills.
 I also look for some people to practice; I listen to songs and watch some videos.